ajankuv/vipper/README.md

 THIS IS PURELY TO PRINT SHIPPING LABELS FOR USPS via VIPparcel, not do any of your shipping profiles.

+If you have any questions, feel free to contact me.
+If you like it contribute and send me a PR :)

 # vipper